 Emerging trends in the Blockchain sphere

 It seems as if the realm of Blockchain is constantly evolving.
 No sooner has the bear gone into hibernation and the bull charging ahead before certain significant players have decided to further engage in the Blockchain sphere by for instance teasing about a launch of their own cryptocurrency.
 Change is also happening very quickly.
 DLT’s or Distributed Ledger Technologies are developing at the speed of lightning and if you want to make sure that you don’t miss out on the action, you have to move fast.
 The speed with which changes occur in Blockchain and subsequently in for instance cryptocurrencies alongside the technological aspect has made it difficult for many to engage with the sector.
-Perhaps one of the most intriguing questions that has risen in connection to Blockchain, in addition to its value for cryptocurrency, is if it has already outlived its purpose, something some argue, www.lynxpro.com, is a very real concern.
+Perhaps one of the most intriguing questions that has risen in connection to Blockchain, in addition to its value for cryptocurrency, is if it has already outlived its purpose.
+Many companies in the tech industry, such as www.lynxpro.com, view this as a very real concern.
 This without much of society having involved itself with the technology at all.
 What has reached the masses was and is information as to its existence, not actually dealing with Blockchain itself.
 Perhaps this is what has led to questions of its to be or not to be.
 When much of the general population is excluded, can something then really have a permanent hold?

 The consensus mechanism